hexagon-geo-surv/json/docs/mkdocs/docs/home/exceptions.md

 ### json.exception.invalid_iterator.214

-Cannot retrieve value from iterator: The iterator either belongs to a null value, or it refers to a primitive type (number, boolean, or string), but does not match the iterator returned by `begin()`.
+Cannot retrieve value from iterator: The iterator either refers to a null value, or it refers to a primitive type (number, boolean, or string), but does not match the iterator returned by `begin()`.

 !!! failure "Example message"